Anshkabra2012/Achieve/README.md

 - **PDF Download**
   Export your final plan to a clean, watermark-free PDF for easy distribution.

-- **Voice Input**
-  Use your browser’s speech recognition (if available) to add goals by speaking instead of typing.

 - **Image-Based Inspiration**
   Upload images that appear in the planner for extra motivation.

-- **Focus Mode**
-  Hide or dim distracting UI elements so you can concentrate on what matters most.

 ---